 There is no fee to apply to Whitworth.
-You may apply online for free at www.whitworth.edu/apply.
+You may apply online for free at whitworth.edu/apply.

 What is the transfer application deadline?

-Please contact the admissions office to find out if late applications will be accepted.
+Applications are accepted on a rolling basis, and it helps to apply as soon as possible.
+Please contact the admissions office to find out if late applications will be accepted after these deadlines.

 What do I need to submit as part of my transfer application to Whitworth University?